• About

 • Updated space planning of office areas

-• Key interior plans + specifications for construction + fit-out
+• Key interior plans + specifications for construction

 • Detailing of reception counter + rear storage unit, copy credenza, and full staff cafe kitchen cabinetry.